 Follow Your Nose

 Artificial noses show the most promise in applications where the human nose is insufficiently sensitive or discriminating.
 For example, sensors could detect when food is spoiled long before a human nose could—an artificial nose may be built into your refrigerator one day.
 Just as the bacteria that cause spoilage produce distinctive odors, so do some disease-causing bacteria.
-Devices now in development will be able to diagnose certain illnesses by smelling blood samples.
+Devices have been developed that can diagnose numerous illnesses by smelling a patient’s breath.

 But it’s one thing to be able to identify an odor in a test tube; it’s another to be able to trace the source of an airborne scent.
 This is where robots come in: a mobile platform with an artificial nose can continuously sample the air, reorienting itself dynamically to move in the direction where an odor is strongest.
 This makes robots that can smell ideal for locating gas leaks, explosives, drugs, and other dangerous stuff—since robots can go places where it would be unsafe to send a human or a dog.
 One rather gruesome use for sniffing robots is locating buried bodies; this is but one of many possible forensic applications.
 A mechanical bloodhound may be years in the future, but it’s not at all far-fetched.